jordygrunn/frontend-assessment/README.md

   yearlyYield?: number; // options, required when user chooses hasSolarPanels: true
 ```

+The image below is located in the root of the project named `image.png`, if you would like to enlarge the image when copying the styles.
+If you would like to see the working application, head over to https://configurator.soly.nl/energie.
 ![alt text](image.png)

 ## Technical requirements

 - Use the Angular Reactive Forms to create the forms that are located in the template
 - Split up the HTML in (bite sized) components, for better readability
+- Use TailwindCSS for styling the elements.
+If you're completely unfamiliar with TailwindCSS, it's also okay to fallback on SCSS.

 ## Conditions